The Last of Us Critical Review

 Is there anything in the game that detracts from the aim of the game?

 Companions can’t be detected during stealth, only Joel can.
-Companions also run right in front of you when fighting enemies which disrupts the flow of combat.
+Companions also sometimes run right in front of you when fighting enemies which disrupts the flow of combat.

 Human enemies can’t hear you when you’re walking right behind them which does lessen the tension.